5. The metaphor of the semaphore

-An automobile is not the same as a car, or a train, a truck, a boat, a plane, etc. That is, its meaning is more complicated than the solely literal something that moves itself, and although we all know what an automobile is, its definition is not simple.
-Just the same, intelligence is not memory, creativity, mathematical or musical ability, nor other abilities or intellectual capacities.
+A car is different from a train, a truck, a ship, or an airplane.
+That is, its meaning is more complicated than the purely literal "something that moves" and, although we all recognize what a car is, its definition is not simple.
+Similarly, intelligence is not memory, creativity, mathematical or musical ability, or other intellectual abilities.

-Although this concept of group of parts of automobile is important, and it helps us understand its characteristics, it does not seem that it would be very useful for a generic definition and much less so for an estimation of goodness, measurement, or evaluation of its capacity.
+Although the set of parts of an automobile is essential and helps to comprehend its characteristics does not seem to be very useful for a generic definition, much less for an estimate of the goodness, measurement, or assessment of its capacity.

-It is enough to indicate that the breaks fulfill an important technical function in cars but they cannot perform the typical function of a car alone and they are not exclusive to cars.
-The wheels and the motor can at least move by themselves, etc.
+It is enough to indicate that the brakes fulfill a critical technical function, but by themselves, they cannot perform the typical operation of the cars, nor are they exclusive to them.

-In fact, broadly speaking, even workshops, garages, parking, streets, and roads would form a part of the relational world of the automobile in a broad sense.
+Moreover, even workshops, garages, parking lots, streets, and roads would be part of the relational world of the automobile in a broad sense.

-We could also associate different operative modes to the same sub-group of parts automobile and we would have different conditional automobiles.
+The different operating modes of the same subset of parts would give different conditional cars.